Dependent Tuition Assistance - Human Resources at Ohio State

 A dependent of one eligible employee will receive a benefit of 50% of the cost of the Instructional and General fees, up to a maximum of $4,820 per semester; the benefit for a dependent of two eligible employees is 75% of the cost of the Instructional and General fees, up to a maximum of $7,230 per semester.* No individual is eligible to receive tuition assistance benefits as both an employee and a dependent.

-*Maximum benefit amounts are based on 2015-2016 academic year tuition rates, and are subject to change.
+*These maximum benefit amounts are based on current undergraduate tuition rates and, thus, are subject to change

 Eligible dependents include:

 - Legal spouse

 - Same-sex domestic partner1